Extruding Machines

 Extrusion is one of the most critical manufacturing processes in the plastics industry.
-Optima has been involved in several extruder control system retrofits including upgrades of PLCs and drives.
+Optima has been involved in several extruder control system retrofits including new installations and upgrades of older installations.

 The diagram shows an overview of the functionality of an extrusion line.
 The speed references are generated digitally using setpoints from a SCADA system transmitted to the drives over DeviceNet.